 If the student does not contact you at all, we would encourage you to grade their work accordingly.

 Can I deny Consideration requests?

 Academic Consideration is a good faith process.
 Although we encourage Instructors to honour requests where possible, there are cases where denying requests would be warranted (e.g. for short-term requests where Universal Design has been employed, if a student has not completed a proportional amount of coursework, etc).
 In these cases, other academic remedies may be more beneficial for the student, and we recommend directing the student to speak to an Academic Advisor regarding appeal options (ie: late drop, aegrotat standing, etc).
 Please direct students to our advising webpage for up-to-date information regarding making appointments.

-A student has provided me with an LOA – what is it and what do I do with it?
+A student has an Accessibility Plan available in Ventus.
+What is this and what do I do with it?

-Letters of Accommodation (LOAs) are provided by Queen’s Student Accessibility Services (QSAS) to students with functional limitations or disabilities.
-If you receive an LOA from a student, you have a legal duty to accommodate the student in your course.
-If you have questions about the LOA or how it can be administered, please contact the issuing provider or see the Educator Rights and Responsibilities page on the Student Wellness Services website (under “Accessibility Services,” Faculty and Staff.)
+Accessibility Plans are administered by Queen’s Student Accessibility Services (QSAS) for students with functional limitations or disabilities.
+These are available to teaching staff through Ventus.
+If a student has an Accessibility Plan in place, you have a legal duty to accommodate the student in your course.
+If you have questions about administering an Accessibility Plan, please contact the Accessibility Advisor listed on the Plan or see the Educator Rights and Responsibilities page on the Student Wellness Services website (under “Accessibility Services,” Faculty and Staff.)

 What if a request is verified beyond the end of the academic term?

 The role of the Academic Consideration team is to validate the duration and severity of a student’s circumstance.
 This can sometimes mean that a student’s request is validated beyond the end of the academic term.
 Professors should evaluate the student’s academic progress to determine which academic remedy would best assist the student: